 Honing The Concrete

-After our concrete stain and densifier has completely dried, (It’s important for the concrete to be completely dry!) we continue the concrete polishing process using our 400 grit diamond pads.
+After our concrete stain and densifier have completely dried, (It’s important for the concrete to be completely dry!) we continue the concrete polishing process using our 400 grit diamond pads.
 It’s usually during this step of the concrete polishing process that you will begin to see a glossy floor.
 When learning how to polish concrete, this is trial and error.

 Polishing The Concrete